highoffscience/ym/unittests/README.md

 If the SUT requires extra care to test make sure CMakeLists.txt exists in the directory

+Unittests require to be run in the venv
+$ . ./venv/bin/activate

 To run a unittest, eg...
 $ python -m unittest ym.common.textlogger.testsuite